 Two for the price of one for Pop Idol winner Will Young's victory song from 2002.
 Evergreen was a cover of a Westlife album track, but Anything Is Possible was a new tune co-written by Cathy Dennis, who also penned Toxic for Britney and Can't Get You Out of my Head for Kylie.

 The single sold over 1.1 million copies in its first week on sale and is still the fastest-selling debut single ever.
 The single spent three weeks at the summit and now has over 1.79 million sales.
-See where all of Will Young's UK singles and albums have charted.
+See where all of Will Young's UK songs and albums have charted.

 5: I Will Always Love You – Whitney Houston

 The highest lady on our love ballad countdown is the late, great Whitney Houston.
 Taken from the hugely successful soundtrack of the hit movie The Bodyguard, in which Houston starred, I Will Always Love You spent 10 weeks at the top was 1992's Official Christmas Number 1.